couchrishi/bitmovin-on-gcp-encode/README.md

 This repository contains python code that will help you encode your source video files across multiple preset configs

 # How to use this repo?
-    1. You can either run this python code in a standalone manner (or)
+    1. Standalone: In this case, you need to un-comment the "ASSET_NAME" variable under config.py and add the name othe input        video file you want to transcode from the GCS input bucket
-    2. Run it on Google Cloud Functions and integrate it as part of your video pipeline workflow
+    2. Watchfolder: Run it on Google Cloud Functions and integrate it as part of your video pipeline workflow.
+Any upload to the GCS input bucket will trigger the encoding functions

-# What do you need from Bitmovin standpoint?
-    1. Bitmovin API Key
-    2. Bitmovin Infrastructure ID

 # What do you need from Google Cloud standpoint?
     1. Create a new service account with Compute Admin privlieges